malramsay64/phd-thesis/08_Appendix/creating_hdf5_bomb.md

 [^1]: The compression is working exactly as intended, it just hides the true size of the underlying data.
-[^2]: From interrogating the size of the DataFrame using either `sys.getsizeof(df)` or `df.memeory_useage(deep=True)` it appears that the memory is allocated for each object.
+[^2]: From interrogating the size of the DataFrame using either `sys.getsizeof(df)` or `df.memory_useage(deep=True)` it appears that the memory is allocated for each object.
 When querying the individual objects using `id`, they all return the same value, which is the same as just the string.
 I don't know what is going on and would be happy for someone to point me to a good resource.
 [^3]: Of course you are going to download a file some random stranger on the internet tells you is going to crash your python interpreter.